|

 A

-nose consisting of a bird or bird head facing outward or downward.
+nose consisting of a bird or human-like head facing outward or downward.

 A

-chin, if significantly present, in the form of a bird
+chin, if significantly present, in the form of another

 A